Application Process and Minimum Requirements

 Complete the following General Education courses prior to PTA classes in the Fall.

-Anatomy and Physiology is the only pre-requisite course for PTA classes.
 You may still submit an application if you haven’t completed your Anatomy and Physiology.
-Any acceptance offered would be conditional based on successful completion of A&P by the end of the Summer 2018 term.
+Any acceptance offered would be conditional based on successful completion of A&P by the end of the Summer 2019 term.

 The remaining general education courses may be completed along with PTA courses to fulfill degree requirements.